 “if you feed enough photos of a platypus into a neural net, it can learn to identify a platypus.
 If you show it enough computer malware code, it can learn to recognize a virus.
 If you give it enough raw language—words or phrases that people might type into a search engine—it can learn to understand search queries and help respond to them” (Metz 2016).

 Google began by using algorithms to drive their search engine that would automatically generate a response to queries.
-These were basically rules that were difficult, or couldn’t be changed.
+These were basically rules that were difficult or couldn’t be changed.
 With the incorporation of machine learning and AI Google believes this is the future.
-The use of neural nets may not achieve the results desired…at first, but over time as the machine learns the results returned improve in accuracy as well as intuiting what the searcher is actually looking for even when they might not know what to type into the search.
+The use of neural nets may not achieve the results desired—at first, but over time as the machine learns the results returned improve in accuracy as well as intuiting what the searcher is actually looking for even when they might not know what to type into the search.

 What are some of the tools?